CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 A dynamic framework does not support any Bridging-Header file; instead there is an umbrella.h file.
 An umbrella file should contain all Objective-C imports as you would normally have in the bridging-Header file.
 The umbrella file is basically one big interface for the dynamic framework and it is usually named after the framework name e.g myframework.h.
 If you do not want to manually add all the Objective-C headers, you can just mark `.h` files as public.
 Xcode generates headers for ObjC for public files when building.
 It does the same thing for Swift files as it puts the ClassName-Swift.h into the umbrella file and exposes the Swift publicly available interfaces via swiftmodule definition.
 You can check the final umbrella file and swiftmodule under the derived data folder of the compiled framework.

-On the other hand, static library is attached directly to the main executable during linking as a library contains already pre-compiled archive of the source files with symbols.
+On the other hand, a statically linked library is attached directly to the main executable during linking as the library contains already pre-compiled archive of the source files with symbols.
 That being said, there is no need for umbrella file so as IoC like in dynamic framework.

 No need to say, classes and other structures must be marked as public to be visible outside of a framework or a library.
 Not surprisingly, only objects that are needed for clients of a framework or a library should be exposed.